craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Entry Description: GME-020 is stored within Vault 0's Warm Storage sector in a 5'x1'x1' darksteel container lined with a soft textile and fit with ten equidistant display rods on which each GME-020 instance rests.

 	GME-020 is a set of 10 identical 6" gold chain bracelets that lack unique or identifying text or markings.
-The  While worn, the GME-020 instance will slowly shrink at a constant rate.
+The Guild controls all 10 GME-020 instances.
+While worn, the GME-020 instance will slowly shrink at a constant rate.
 Experimentation has revealed this rate of shrinkage to be three-tenths of a centimeter per hour.
 As the GME-020 instance continues to shrink, it will eventually burrow itself into the flesh of it's wearer.

 	GME-020
 ```